Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 How AA Works: The 12 Steps of AA

-4. Step 4: take a moral inventory of yourself
+4. Made a searching and fearless moral inventory of ourselves.

-Members can revisit the steps at any point.
+Members can revisit the Steps at any point.
 Some people work them multiple times.

 Given the current isolation in the country due to COVID-19 we have launched Virtual Support Meetings to help you stay connected and a private Facebook Group; please join to be kept up to date on future meetings and to connect with those in recovery.